 To simulate a binary trait whose evolution was contingent on the continuous trait, we used a branch scaling approach.
 We first identified those branches that had a mean value of the continuous trait in the upper or lower quartiles.
 Branches whose mean was in the lower quartile were scaled by a multiplicative factor of 1/x, while branches in the upper quartile were scaled by a multiplicative factor of x.
-We repeated this process for ten values (x = 1 - 10) on each of our 100 trees.
+We repeated this process for five values (–between 1 and 10) on each of our 100 trees.
 We then simulated the evolution of the binary character on these scaled trees.
 We set the root to state one (ancestral state) and allowed the trait to evolve under an Mk2 model where transitions to state two (derived state) were allowed, but not transitions from state two to state one (i.e., modeling unidirectional evolution), as we expected our approach to be most powerful under this mode of evolution.
 This simulation was done using the sim.char function in Geiger (Harmon et al. 2008).
-Various transition rates from state one to state two were evaluated, and we found that a rate of 0.1 was sufficient to ensure that multiple transitions occurred in all simulated datasets.
+Various transition rates from state one to state two were evaluated, and we found that a rate of 0.2 was sufficient to ensure that multiple transitions occurred in all simulated datasets.
 If a dataset did not contain at least ten extant taxa exhibiting each state of the binary character, it was discarded (between 7% and 55% of simulations were discarded for a given scaling factor, with a higher percent being discarded for smaller scaling factors).
-Thus, our total of 1000 simulated datasets consisted of ten degrees of contingency each applied to 100 trees.
+Thus, our total of 500 simulated datasets consisted of five degrees of contingency each applied to 100 trees.

 By simulating the evolution of the binary trait on these scaled trees, we generated a contingency between the binary and continuous traits.
 There exists more opportunity for transitions on the branches where the continuous trait value is in the upper quartile and the branch length was increased.
 Alternatively, there exists less opportunity for transitions on the branches where the continuous trait value is in the lower quartile and the branch length was decreased.
 This branch scaling technique effectively altered the rate of evolution of the binary trait wherever the continuous trait took extreme values, increasing the density of transitions on branches where the continuous trait had high values and decreasing the density of transitions for branches with low values.

-To assess the relationship between the number of taxa included in an analysis and the performance of our approach, we simulated birth-death trees and continuous characters using the methods described above but with tree sizes that ranged from 20 to 200 taxa in increments of 20.
+To assess the relationship between the number of taxa included in an analysis and the performance of our approach, we simulated birth-death trees and continuous characters using the methods described above but with tree sizes that ranged from 20 to 200 taxa.
 If a dataset did not include at least five extant taxa in each state of the binary character, it was discarded, and a new dataset was generated (between 14% and 91% of simulations were discarded for different sized trees, with small trees leading to a higher proportion of discarded simulations).
-We then simulated binary datasets with scaling factors x =1 or x = 5 as described above, allowing us to measure both power (x = 5) and false-positive rate (x = 1; i.e. how often we detect a relationship under conditions where the data were simulated with no contingency between traits).
-A total of 200 data sets (scaling factors of one and five) were generated for each of the ten tree sizes for a total of 2000 simulated datasets.
+We then simulated binary datasets with scaling factors 1 or 5 as described above, allowing us to measure both power (scaling factor = 5) and false-positive rate (scaling factor = 1; i.e. how often we detect a relationship under conditions where the data were simulated with no contingency between traits).
+A total of 200 data sets (scaling factors of one and five) were generated for each of the five tree sizes for a total of 1000 simulated datasets.

 Scenario two – bidirectional change in a binary character